What President Trump’s Executive Orders Could Actually Do

 Build a Border Wall

-What Trump ordered: As part of two sweeping executive orders on immigration signed Wednesday, Trump said his administration intends to “secure the southern border of the United States through the immediate construction of a physical wall on the southern border.”
+What Trump ordered: As part of two sweeping executive orders on immigration, Trump said his administration intends to “secure the southern border of the United States through the immediate construction of a physical wall on the southern border.”

 Can he do that?
 Not without help from Congress.
 Republican lawmakers believe the president has the authority to construct the wall under the Secure Fence Act of 2006, which called for the construction of at least 700 miles of “physical barrier” along the southern border.
 The fence was never completed, and the Homeland Security secretary could interpret “physical barrier” to mean a big, beautiful concrete wall.